neuefische/web-exercises/sessions/agile-workflow-and-user-stories/movie-app/README.md

-# Challenge: User Stories for the Movie App
+# Agile Workflow and User Stories: User Stories for the Movie App

 In this challenge, we will practice writing good and concise user stories for a fictional movie app.